RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Build and deploy the Catalog project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces `Terminal`:
+Build and deploy the Catalog project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces Terminal:

 `oc project userxx-catalog`

 `mvn package fabric8:deploy -Popenshift -DskipTests`

 The build and deploy may take a minute or two.
 Wait for it to complete.
-You should see a `BUILD SUCCESS` at the end of the build output.
+You should see a _BUILD SUCCESS_ at the end of the build output.

 After the maven build finishes it will take less than a minute for the application to become available.
 To verify that everything is started, run the following command and wait for it complete successfully:

 ![catalog_deploy_success]({% image_path catalog_deploy_success.png %})

-You can also check if the deployment is complete via CodeReady Workspaces `Terminal`:
+You can also check if the deployment is complete via CodeReady Workspaces Terminal:

 `oc rollout status -w dc/catalog -n userXX-catalog`

-Let's `collect metrics`.
-Open a web browser with the following URL after replacing with your `Catalog route URL`:
+Let's _collect metrics_.
+Open a web browser with the following URL after replacing with your _Catalog route URL_:

 `http://catalog-userXX-catalog.apps.seoul-7b68.openshiftworkshop.com/prometheus`